intlify/eslint-plugin-vue-i18n/docs/rules/no-unused-keys.md

 - `src`: specify the source codes directory to be able to lint.
 If you don't set any options, it set to `process.cwd()` as default.
 - `extensions`: an array to allow specified lintable target file extension.
 If you don't set any options, it set to `.js` and `.vue` as default.
+- `ignores`: An array of key names and patterns to exclude from the check.
+If you want to specify a pattern, specify a string such as `/pattern/`.
 - `enableFix`: if `true`, enable automatically remove unused keys on `eslint --fix`.
 If you don't set any options, it set to `false` as default.
 (This is an experimental feature.)

 ## :couple: Related Rules